Courses and Breadth Areas

 Design and Analysis of Algorithms

 The objective of this course is to expose students to basic techniques in algorithm design and analysis.
 Topics will include greedy algorithms, dynamic programming, advanced data structures, network flows, randomized algorithms.
+Students with credit for CMPT 706 may not take this course for further credit.

 This course provides a broad view of theoretical computing science with an emphasis on complexity theory.
 Topics will include a review of formal models of computation, language classes, and basic complexity theory; design and analysis of efficient algorithms; survey of structural complexity including complexity hierarchies, NP-completeness, and oracles; approximation techniques for discrete problems.
 Equivalent Courses: CMPT810